tel2geo/t2g/README.md

 ```

 ## Licences
-The T2G repo contains multiples licenses depending of the use of the scripts and databases distributed.
+The T2G repo Containss multiples licenses depending of the use of the scripts and databases distributed.
 * Apache 2
 * Odbl
 * MIT